dhansel/ArduinoFDC/README.md

   Remove the specified directory.
 * `disktype 0/1/2/3/4` <br/>
-  Set the drive type of the current drive, where 0/1/2/3/4 stands for the drive type as listed (in the same order) in section "[Supported disk/drive types](supported-disk-drive-types)" above.
+  Set the drive type of the current drive, where 0/1/2/3/4 stands for the drive type as listed (in the same order) in section "[Supported disk-drive types](supported-disk-drive-types)" above.
 * `format [/q]` <br/>
   Low-level format a disk and initialize a FAT file system.
 If `/q` argument is given, performs a quick format, i.e. only resets the file system without low-level format.